Dimitry-bit/quest/README.md

 | `Task ID` | The task's key, which must also exist in the `Tasks` worksheet. | ✔️ |

 > [!TIP]
 > Any task specific column, except for the `Task ID`, will be displayed as a card on the Task Details page.
 For example, the `Notes` column.
+Supports `Markdown`

 ![Student Tasks Worksheet](imgs/student_tasks_worksheet.png)